MrSinho/smd/README.md

 # Static Memory Description (smd)

-A simple `.smd` file format interpreter, which is a convenient alternative from other serialization formats such as yaml and json, and - in my opinion - it also feels much more familiar with the C programming language.
+A simple `.smd` file format interpreter and serializer, which is a convenient alternative from other serialization formats such as yaml and json, and - in my opinion - it also feels much more familiar with the C programming language.

 ## Clone and build